 - Inspect and review the student's education records;

 - Seek amendment of the student's education records that the parent or eligible student believes to be inaccurate, misleading, or otherwise in violation of the student's privacy rights;

 - Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that the Act and 34 C.F.R.
 99.31 authorize disclosure without consent; and

-- File with the U.S. DOE a complaint under 34 C.F.R.
+- File with the U.S. ED a complaint under 34 C.F.R.
 99.63 and 99.64 concerning alleged failures by the district to comply with the requirements of the Act and 34 C.F.R.
 Part 99.

 The notice must include all of the following:

 - The procedure for exercising the right to inspect and review education records.